The AI Discovery Problem Isn't the Same for Every Hawaii Business

 Your buyer is not typing a keyword.
 They are mid-conversation with an AI assistant, and every message they have sent is shaping the next set of questions the model generates on their behalf.
 Someone evaluating software who mentioned compliance requirements two prompts ago gets different sub-queries generated than someone who mentioned team size.
 The model decomposes their question into components based on the full session context, then retrieves answers to each component independently.
 Whoever owns the best answer to one of those components gets cited.
 That is the extraction surface, and it is where answer engine optimization operates.

 The retrieval index those sub-queries run against is still built from traditional search.
 Crawlability, indexation, and organic ranking determine whether your content is even in the candidate set.
-87% of ChatGPT citations come from URLs already ranking in search results.
+By 2026, the overlap between ChatGPT citations and top Google rankings has collapsed to under 20%.
+AI search retrieves through its own logic now.
 Answer engine optimization does not replace that foundation.
 It addresses a different question: once your content is in the candidate set, does it win the extraction?
 That depends on whether the model can find a specific, complete, credible answer to the sub-query it actually generated, not the keyword you optimized for.

-Understanding the full shape of your ideal buyer's questions in your category is where every engagement starts.
+Every engagement starts with your buyer's actual questions in your category.
 Not the query they would type into a search box, but the conversational sequence they are in when the model generates its internal sub-queries.
 What prior context are they carrying?
 What constraints are they describing in natural language that no keyword tool captures?
 Mapping that against who is currently winning the extraction, and what makes their content the one the model selects, reveals the distance between what buyers are actually asking and what your content is structured to answer.

-The build that follows is different from traditional content strategy.
-Not more content.
-Not better keywords.
-Content where each section represents a genuine, authoritative answer to a question a model is likely to generate as a sub-query from your buyer's conversational path.
+Answer engine optimization produces content where each section represents a genuine, authoritative answer to a question a model is likely to generate as a sub-query from your buyer's conversational path.
 That means having something worth extracting: a real position, real evidence, real specificity that the model can distinguish from the generic consensus answer everyone else has published.

 Consistent extraction is not a volume game.
 It is a scoring game.
 After first-pass retrieval pulls a candidate set, a reranker evaluates each passage against the sub-query on relevance and completeness jointly.
 Content that scores well at reranking gets extracted.
 Content that scores well at reranking repeatedly, across a growing range of buyer sub-queries, builds a pattern that retrieval systems return to.
 That is the compounding mechanism behind durable answer engine optimization.
-Not domain authority as an abstraction, but repeated high scores at the stage of the pipeline where extraction decisions are actually made.
+Repeated high scores at the stage of the pipeline where extraction decisions are actually made, across a growing range of buyer sub-queries, build a pattern that retrieval systems return to.

 Each platform decomposes queries, retrieves passages, and scores them differently.
 The extraction mechanics vary.
 The optimization has to match.